matt9527-marist/MyObsidianNotes/Security Protocols-Algorithms/Security Protocols Article Presentation.md

 ![[Pasted image 20251020194133.png]]

-There is no need to fully describe each of these models, but we will give an adequate breakdown of just one of the models for each of the two categories: transparent and opaque.
+There is no need to fully describe each of these models, but we will give an adequate breakdown of just two of the models for each of the two categories: transparent and opaque.

 **Regression Models** - This includes linear and logistic regression.
 These models are inherently very explainable.
 ![[Pasted image 20251020195315.png]]